ajahne/blog/_drafts/2018-6-3-what-not-to-do-in-1-on-1-meetings.md

 I had great todo meetings, everyone was clear on deliverables, deadlines were being met and from "on high" everything appeared rosy.
 But little did I know, one direct report was having issues with a senior individual contributor and couldn't work with him any longer.
 One engineer was frustrated with her team lead and communication had ground to a stand still.
 One team member asked "can we meet" and handed in her letter of resignation that same day.

 In each of these cases all items on the "todo list" had a nice fat checkmark next to them.
 Jiras had been resolved and bugs had been fixed.
 New features were built in a timely manner and production was humming.
 Yet, in all situations, there was more to discuss than a list of objectives.
-By focusing solely on tasks, no-one (i.e. me) was focused on what was making the person tick.
+By focusing solely on tasks, no-one (i.e. me) was focused on how this person was doing.
 What was exciting?
 Motivating?
 Frustrating?

 There are different meetings for different people and situations.
 However, for todos and tasks, find another meeting or way to communicate status - Kanban board, morning Slack messages, daily stand ups, etc. By focusing purely on status updates, you will miss the most important status of all - the person themselves.

 Not sure what to ask or how to go beyond status updates?
-Check out this link on how to conduct 1-1 meetings and check out the additional resources below as well.
+Check out [this article on how to have honest and effective one-on-ones](https://getpocket.com/a/read/1818575162).
+Also, [here's a list of 101 questions to ask in 1-1 meetings](https://jasonevanish.com/2014/05/29/101-questions-to-ask-in-1-on-1s/).
+Additionally, check out the [resources I have listed below](#additional-resources).

 ## Don't let them turn into never-ending therapy sessions
 Problems will emerge.
 Challenges will arise.
 Frustrations will come to a head.
 Not all discussions will be about how awesome and exciting things (project, product, work environment, etc.) are.
 At times, people will have issues to discuss and as managers we need to A) listen and B) work with our colleague on how to address the issue.